What is this?

 How does the matching work?

 The AI uses publicly available eligibility criteria from ClinicalTrials.gov to evaluate whether your patient may qualify for each trial.
 It matches your description against inclusion and exclusion criteria for all actively enrolling trials at Swedish Cancer Institute and ranks them by fit.
-The Research Coordinator’s current notes are also checked and can override eligibility-based matches — so if a cohort has closed or screening is prioritizing a specific profile, you’ll see an update.
+The Research Coordinator’s current notes are also checked and can override eligibility-based matches.

-Why does Yente sometimes ask a question first?
+Why does the tool sometimes ask a clarifying question first?

-For some cancer types, a missing detail (like molecular profile or line of therapy) would dramatically change which trials match.
-When Yente needs that detail, she asks before searching.
-You can always click “Just search anyway” to skip the question and see what she can find.
+For some cancer types, a missing detail (like molecular profile or line of therapy) would significantly change which trials match.
+When that information is needed, the tool will ask before searching.
+You can always select “Search anyway” to proceed with the current description.

 Why might results change over time?

 Trial availability changes continuously — trials open, close, reach enrollment caps, or update their eligibility criteria.
-Every search pulls live data, so results will vary depending on when you search.
+Every search pulls live data.
 Always verify current status with the trial team before discussing enrollment with a patient.

 How do I share results?

 After a search, tap the Share button next to the results.
 On iPhone and Android this opens your native share menu.
-On desktop it copies a formatted summary to your clipboard, ready to paste into Epic or an email.
+On desktop it copies a formatted summary to your clipboard.

 How current is the trial data?